 Unfortunately… that’s not how it works in the real world.

 In the real world, cost per square foot concepts cause way more problems than benefits.

 The Information Gap

 The main problem with these concepts is they offer a perception of mutual understanding between the home buyer and the builder.
 You think that the builder knows exactly what you want built, and will follow the plan down to the last word.
 Unfortunately, the builder doesn’t share that mindset — they know that developing a custom house isn’t as simple as following a plan.
 Why?
 Because there are a variety of complications that are not covered by a cost per square foot concept.

 - How will you calculate the square footage?
 If your builder is being forthright, that generally means just the living area… not the area under the roof.

+- How much development will take place outside the home?
 For example, do you need to allocate money for a swimming pool?
 What about a multi-car garage?
 Well, those are going to massively skew your final cost.

 These are just a few of the incredible assumptions (and problems) that are created by relying on a cost per square foot number.
 And they will occur every single time — regardless of the builder or the home buyer.
 This issue is inherent with custom home building because you are doing just that: making a home that is personalized to your exact desires.
 There are no “standard” options or choices, absolutely every element of the house is under your control.